Litauen/docs.bannerlordmodding.lt/modding/crashes.md

     Message: Object reference not set to an instance of an object.

+??? failure "SpawnCaravan - CaravansCampaignBehavior"
+    REASON: no/wrong caravan template for some culture

+??? failure "CalculatePerkEffects - DefaultMobilePartyFoodConsumptionModel - CalculateDailyFoodConsumptionf"
+    REASON: party has troops with undefined culture

 ??? failure "BesiegerCamp - RemoveSiegePartyInternal - OnPartyLeftSiegeInternal ...
 RemoveParty"
     REASON: ???